The Philippines has been ranked as one of the most gay friendly places in Asia and has so much to offer LGBTQ+ travellers.

 Just like El Nido, there was an abundance of sealife and we enjoyed every second.

-Gay Bars in Boracay?
+Gay Bars in Manila

-We had not experienced any nightlife on the first two weeks of our honeymoon, and while Boracay does not have any gay bars or clubs, we found with it being so touristy it was very open for gay couples.
+It is also worth noting that while Boracay does not have any gay bars or clubs, we found with it being so touristy it was very open for gay couples.

 We felt comfortable having a night out, dancing together and being affectionate with no trouble at all.
 There were even a few local gay couples out dancing together too!